 Kiran is a contributor to legal articles and has chaired numerous government consultation responses on employment law related issues.
 She gave evidence to the Women and Equalities Select Committee on the issue of confidentiality clauses harassment and discrimination cases.

-Kiran is a member of the Discrimination Law Association and the Employment Lawyers Association.
+Kiran is a member of the Discrimination Law Association, Industrial Law Society and the Employment Lawyers Association.